 - Parents and applicants share the same waiting room.

 - Although we are able to start each audition with a question and answer period for the applicants with the audition’s faculty evaluators, we are not able to offer an information session for parents.

 - All Musical Theatre auditions start with the Q & A, then complete the group dance call, and end with the individual monologue and voice component, but it is possible that this varies from location to location or day to day.
 The applicant order of the individual monologue and voice auditions is determined by volunteer.

-We recommend that you select a contemporary monologue (written in 1950–present): something you can easily relate to and is appropriate for your age.
+We recommend that you select contemporary monologues (written in 1950–present) that you can easily relate to and are appropriate for your age.
 Should you be drawn to a pre-1950 European play, please consider a contemporary translation.
 We prefer that you avoid verse plays as the language often becomes more of a barrier than a window.

 We do not recommend pieces from films or original material.
-If you choose your piece from a monologue book, please be aware that many other actors will also.
-As a result, your choice is likely to be overdone.
-Make sure you know the whole play from which you choose your monologue; we may wish to discuss the play with you.
+If you choose your piece from a monologue book, please be aware that many other actors may have also and your choice, as a result, is likely to be overdone.
+Make sure you have read the whole play from which you chose your monologue; we may wish to discuss it with you.

 For the voice component, select pieces that will best show your strengths as a musical theater performer.
 Due to time restrictions, you may only be asked to sing one song.
 Please prepare two and perform your strongest one first.

-The focus of the dance component is to see how quickly and how well you can learn a small amount of choreography demonstrated for you by an instructor.
+The focus of the dance component is to assess your ability, potential, and presence.
 Be ready to listen, and be ready to move.